billvaglienti/ProtoGen/README.md

 The generated top level code
 ============================

 ProtoGen will create a header file with the same name as the protocol.
-This module will defines any enumeration that is a direct child of the Protocol tag.
+This module defines any enumeration that is a direct child of the Protocol tag.
 Most commonly this will be an enumerated list of packet identifiers.
-It will include any files that the protocol xml indicates (again that is not a sub of a packet definition).
+It will include any files that the protocol xml indicates (that are not a sub of a packet definition).
 Since the generated protocol header file is included in every structure and packet file this implies that the files included here will also be part of every other header.
-You do not have to add any include files.
-However it is common that an include file is used for things like array enumerations (X, Y, Z, N3D; for example).
-If you do not want the protocol ICD to define these enumerations, but you do want to use them in the packet definitions, then including a file is the easiest way to achieve that.
 The top level module will also provide functions to retrieve information about the protocol.
-These functions are only included if the protocol ICD includes API or Version information:
+These functions are only included if the protocol ICD includes `API` and/or `Version` attributes:

     //!
 Return the protocol API enumeration
     int getDemolinkApi(void);